nans64/Pinterest/README.md

-# README
+# THP - Semaine 4 - MOOC

-This README would normally document whatever steps are necessary to get the application up and running.
+Execute $ bundle install then you are ready to go

-Things you may want to cover:
+## Version

-* Ruby version
+* Ruby version 2.5.1

-* System dependencies
+* Rails version 5.2.1

-* Configuration
+# Table created

-* Database creation
+* Users

-* Database initialization
+* Pin

-* How to run the test suite
+* Comment

-* Services (job queues, cache servers, search engines, etc.)
+## Informations

-* Deployment instructions
+* Users have a name

-* ...
+* Pins can be made by Users, can have a Url
-# Pinterest
+* Comments can be made by Users and Pins, can have a comment